Corey Circelli: 2023–24 season: Switch to Italy

-2024–25 season
+2024–25 season: Challenger Series bronze

 Making his international debut competing for Italy, Circelli won the silver medal at the 2024 Tayside Trophy.
-He then went on to compete on the 2024–25 ISU Challenger Series, taking bronze at the 2024 CS Nepela Memorial and finishing fourteenth at the 2024 CS Tallinn Trophy.
+He then went on to compete on the 2024–25 Challenger Series, taking bronze at the 2024 CS Nepela Memorial and finishing fourteenth at the 2024 CS Tallinn Trophy.

 In December, Circelli competed at the 2025 Italian Championships, where he finished in fifth place.

+2025–26 season

+Circelli opened the season by winning silver at the 2025 Swiss Open.
+He then went on to make his Grand Prix debut for Italy, finishing twelfth at 2025 Skate America.
+Going on to compete on the 2025–26 Challenger Series, Circelli placed seventh at the 2025 CS Tallinn Trophy and tenth at the 2025 CS Golden Spin of Zagreb.

+In late December, he won his second national bronze medal at the 2026 Italian Championships.

 Ice dance career

 Competing in novice ice dance with Katerina Kasatkin, Circelli placed 5th at the 2016 Canadian Championships and 4th at the 2017 Canadian Championships.
 Kasatkin and Circelli then moved up to the junior ranks and placed 13th at the 2018 Canadian Championships.

 Circelli skated the next two seasons in partnership with Olivia McIsaac.
 Competing in juniors, McIsaac and Circelli placed eighth at the 2019 Canadian Championships and won the bronze medal at the 2020 Canadian Championships.
 The two were coached by Andrew Hallam and Tracy Wilson.